stefanthoss/stefandroid-blog/_posts/2021-05-09-export-gmail-imap.md

 ---
 layout: post
-title: "Export emails from Gmail to another IMAP server"
+title: "Copy emails from Gmail to another IMAP server"
 tags: server
 ---

-If you decided that you want to move away from Gmail, you can move all emails from Gmail to a different IMAP server.
+If you decided that you want to move away from Gmail, you can copy all emails from Gmail to a different IMAP server.
 Using the tool [`imapsync`](https://github.com/imapsync/imapsync) that's an easy task.
 It transfers emails from one IMAP server to another and preserves all data including metadata, attachments, timestamps, and folder structure.

-In this guide I'm using `imapsync` version 1.977 on Linux.
+In this guide, I'm using `imapsync` version 1.977 on Linux.
 Find a list of installation guides for different Linux systems [in this directory on GitHub](https://github.com/imapsync/imapsync/tree/master/INSTALL.d).

 There's already a good official